microsoft/pxt/docs/blog/online-learning.md

 #### 10:00AM PST Mon-Fri - Minecraft EDU (Beginner) by MakeCode team #peli-minecraft

-Learn to code in Minecraft: Education Edition with Peli and his children
+Learn to code in Minecraft: Education Edition with Peli and his children.

 * Live stream at https://aka.ms/makecodeminecraftstream
 * Editor available in Minecraft Education Edition